oscargcs/airports-of-the-world/README2.md

 -The backend links contained large images, so I modified to get smaller images.
 Using some modern format like WebP, AVIF or compressing the images would be a better solution from the backend side.

+-width and height were added to all the images in order to avoid layout shifts.

 ## Single airport component